joyellealina/VRGame/README.md

     * VR / Touch Controller Functionality
     * Initial Resource Functionality
 ***
+***NOTE: The images below are from a slightly older version of the game that lack certain aesthetic improvements.
+However, the functionalities demonstrated remain the same.***

 Here is a look at our player UI, which is anchored to the player's left touch controller.
 This allows them to look at and interact with the game menu dynamically.
 The "Begin Operation" button activates the rainfall and initiates the flooding.
 The three "Build" buttons allow the user to create rescue boat units in exchange for resources, which is represented by the gold bar at the bottom.
 Resources are obtained as the rescue units succesfully retrieve civilians.

 ![](/Presentation/1.png)